opsani/servo-connector-templates/README.md

 ### Running under Docker

 Container images and a Dockerfile are provided if you would prefer to generate your projects within Docker.
 The container will write the generated project to the `/build` path.
-You can use a bind mount a directory to let the container write out the generated files to the host filesystem:
+You can bind mount a directory to let the container write out the generated files to the host filesystem:

 ```console